8 Ways to Succeed With Facebook Live StreamingScott Van Camp 01.29.2019

-Presenting raw and unedited videos might seem dangerous, but danger causes excitement with your audience.
+Presenting raw and unedited videos might seem dangerous.
+Who knows what will happen next?
+That danger excites your audience.
 They don’t know quite what to expect with a live broadcast.
 This works well when creating buzz around a product launch.
 Chevrolet used Facebook Live to promote the launch of its Bolt at the Consumer Electronics Show.
 This not only gave viewers a sneak peek at the new car, but also a chance to see what CES is all about.

 We’re coming to you live from CES 2016!
 Join us right now and connect with the latest news on the all-electric 2017 Bolt EV in real time.

 Posted by Chevrolet on Wednesday, January 6, 2016

 Facebook Live is a great way to show commitment to your community.
 Your company’s participation at local events, fundraisers, cleanups, etc. can be shared instantly.
 Big brand Starbucks got into the spirit by promoting National Voter Registration Day at a park in Queens, NY.
 When you live stream an event you bring viewers along on the journey.
 As a result, they feel more connected to your business and begin to view you as part of the community.